igor-olikh/promptizer/docs/how-to.md

 - Detects if input is a file path (checks for extensions like `.txt`, `.md`, or file existence)
 - Reads the prompt from the file
 - Writes the refined prompt to a corresponding output file
+- Generates a markdown comparison file with color-coded original vs refined prompts
-- Places output in the same directory as the input file
+- Places all outputs in the same directory as the input file

+**Output Files:**
+- `my-prompt output.txt` - The refined prompt text
+- `my-prompt.md` - Markdown comparison file with color-coded sections

 #### Python Script